Encoding of musical structures in hidden units of restricted Boltzmann machines: Results

 \subsection{Music Composition}

-An example of two-measure music generation using Algorithm~\ref{proc:algorithm1} is shown in Fig.~\ref{fig:energy_music}.
-The figure shows the visible states \(\mathbf{v}_t\)at sampling steps \( t = 50, 100, 250, 500, 750, \) and \( 1000 \).
-All images exhibit the structure of piano rolls and clearly form both chords and melodies.
+An example of two-measure music generation using Algorithm~\ref{proc:algorithm1} is shown in Fig.~\ref{fig:music_composition}.
+The figure shows the visible states \(\mathbf{v}_t\) at sampling steps \( t = 50, 100, 250, 500, 750, \) and \( 1000 \).
+All images exhibit the structure of piano rolls.
 The time evolutions of the energy of the RBM during image generation is shown in Fig.~\ref{fig:energy_music}.
 The energy decreases monotonically up to approximately 500 sampling steps, after which it begins to increase.
 This suggests that the RBM assigns higher energy when the number of active pixels (notes) is either too small or too large, implying the existence of an optimal number of notes that minimizes the energy.
+The energy reached its minimum at sampling step \( t = 557 \).
+The corresponding piano roll is shown in Fig.~\ref{fig:pianoroll_557}.
+An analysis of this piano roll reveals that all notes appearing in the segment belong to the pitch-class set of B minor.
+In addition, the diatonic chord E minor, which is one of the diatonic triads in B minor, is present in the generated segment.
+The phrase also contains a stepwise motion C\#-D-C\#-B, which is musically natural in the context of the B-minor scale.
+These observations indicate that the piano roll generated by the RBM exhibits musically ordered structure in terms of overall pitch content, harmonic organization, and melodic motion.

 An example of an eight-measure composition generated using Algorithm~\ref{proc:algorithm2} is shown in Fig.~\ref{fig:chain_composition}.
-This image also exhibited a piano roll structure, similar to the two-measure images shown in Fig.~\ref{fig:music_composition}.
-Upon listening to the music corresponding to this piano roll, we observe that although some unnatural aspects remain, the result forms a coherent piece.
-This indicates that even a simple RBM can successfully generate music.
-The audio of this piece, as well as other compositions generated by the RBM trained in this study, can be found online~\cite{rbm-music-demo}.
+This image also exhibited a piano roll structure, similar to the two-measure images shown in Fig.~\ref{fig:pianoroll_557}.
+A close inspection of the piano roll shows that the pitch organization in measures 1-3 is based on the F-major key, exhibiting a musically ordered structure.
+However, after the third measure, the pitch content gradually becomes more irregular, and the musical coherence diminishes.
+Therefore, it is considered difficult for the trained RBM in its current form to generate piano rolls that exceed the number of measures in the training data while maintaining musically coherent structure.
+The audio of this piece, as well as other compositions generated by the RBM trained in this study, can be found online~\citep{rbm-music-demo}.